dhawal-pandya/Fynd/README.md

 `fynd` is a command-line utility inspired by `grep`.
 It allows users to search for patterns within files or standard input using regular expressions.
 Simple yet powerful, it provides a way to locate specific lines of text matching your regex patterns.

-Additionally, I also included a **Lorem Ipsum Generator**, useful for generating random sentences for testing `fynd`.
-Feel free to tinker around with it.
+Additionally, the repository includes a **Lorem Ipsum Generator**, useful for generating random sentences for testing text layouts or other placeholder needs.

 ---